sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 2. does NOT contain any pairs of words that can be combined such that they can be guessed in two distinct ways within the same word-length space (We'll call this a "problematic overlap").

 Number 1 is the Dr. Pound issue described above.
 Number 2 is new -- it was suggested to me by a social media user.
-Some further explanation, from [my current tool's README](https://github.com/sts10/compound-passphrase-list-safety-checker/blob/master/readme.markdown):

 > An example of condition #1: If a word list included "under", "dog", and "underdog" as three separate words, it would NOT be compound-safe, since "under" and "dog" can be combined to make the word "underdog".
 A user not using spaces between words might get a passphrase that included the character string "underdog" as two words, but a brute-force attack would guess it as one word.
 Therefore this word list would NOT be compound-safe.
 (I refer to this as a "compounding".)